 77 Massachusetts Ave

 Phone : +1-617-223-3947

-I am currently managing the VIV Data Repository, a joint project with major offshore companies and academia and hosted by MIT.
-It offers the offshore extensive data sets from simplified laboratory experiment to full-scale for design, modeling and benchmarking.
+I had managed the VIV Data Repository, a joint project with major offshore companies and academia and hosted by MIT.
+It offers researchers and engineers extensive data sets from simplified laboratory experiment to full-scale for design, modeling and benchmarking.